 Treatment of agoraphobia is similar to the treatment of

-.
+panic disorder.
 Treatments may include:

-Behavioral therapy will help you learn how you can alter your actions.
+It will help you learn how you can alter your actions.
 The combination therapy will help you: Identify and change anxious thoughtsUse relaxation techniques to decrease feelings of anxietyControl breathing by taking slower, deeper breathsCope with physical changes associated with anxietyConfront feared situations

 Exposure therapy exposes you to the factor causing the fear while in a safe environment.
 The sessions often include repeated, detailed imagining of the traumatic experience.
 The therapy will help people face their fear and gain control of it while it is happening.
 Exposure therapy methods range anywhere from a gradual approach to the fear to complete confrontation all at once.